How to Adjust Your Rotors

 How Rotors Work

 A rotor head contains a gear-driven mechanism that turns the nozzle assembly back and forth between two set points: the left stop and the right stop.
 The arc (how wide it sweeps) and the direction (where it points) are both adjustable.
+One important rule: never mix rotors and spray heads on the same zone—their precipitation rates are incompatible.

 Tools You'll Need